RV How To 101:

 For my wife and I, our traveling goals were to explore different areas of the Untied states with our two large dogs.
 After two years of looking at every option – from short and long term rentals, to VRBO’s – The dog issue kept landing us back to an RV.
 The final hurdle was convincing my wife that this was a much finer experience than her disastrous family vacations in that a station wagon and a tent.

 In the back of our mind, we also wanted to explore possible areas of the country that we might like to retire to one day.
 When deciding on a retirement area, the best financial advice I ever got was “Rent before you buy”.
 Too often retirees, buy a home in their favorite vacation spot, without getting to know ALL of the seasons, and ALL of the locals.
 Already, our RV is allowing us to experience this.
-If fact, we think it’s actually a better way to get to know the local community, because RV campgrounds are so social.
-Many times the locals will avoid the “renters”.
+In fact, we think it’s actually a better way to get to know the local community, because RV campgrounds are so social.
+Many times the locals will avoid the VRBO “renters”.

 Update 07.15.18 – Our little experiment worked quicker than we thought.
 We discovered our dream community in another state and got both our moms to move with us after just 18 months of RV-ing!
 Now we look at this from our backyard lake house.
 No way we would have ever discovered this area flying around the country in a plane to our vacation spots.